marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 ---

-On your Kali Linux, start a local web server, and put an IPA in the web root directory (i.e. `somedir`):
+On your Kali Linux, start a local web server, and put an IPA in the web root directory (e.g. `somedir`):

 ```fundamental
 python3 -m http.server 9000 --directory somedir
 ```

-On your iOS device, download the IPA, long press on it, choose `Share`, and install it using [ReProvision Reborn](https://havoc.app/package/rpr) iOS app.
+On your iOS device, download the IPA, long press on it, choose "Share", and install it using [ReProvision Reborn](https://havoc.app/package/rpr) iOS app.

 <p align="center"><img src="https://github.com/ivan-sincek/ios-penetration-testing-cheat-sheet/blob/main/img/ReProvision_Reborn_sideloading.jpg" alt="Sideloading an IPA using ReProvision Reborn" height="600em"></p>